neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_erc20_tokens.md

 ### Restrictions

-According to SPL token structure, u64 is used to store the balance.
-(In ERC-20, it's u256).
-Based on u64, maximum balance and transfer amounts are restricted by (2^64-1)/(10^9) (for 9 decimals of accuracy).
+According to the SPL token structure, an unsigned 64-bit floating point number is used to store the balance.
+(In ERC-20, it's an unsigned 256-bit floating point number).
+Based on the unsigned 64-bit floating point standard, the maximum balance and transfer amount is (2^64-1)/(10^9), with 9 decimals of accuracy.

 ### Finding the Token Account Address